Troye Sivan Releases New ‘Dance To This’ Music Video With Ariana Grande

 Eventually, Sivan spots his duet partner across the room, and she soon gets up and joins him on stage.
 Grande and Sivan continue their performance until one by one, their onlookers all leave the room.

-It then becomes a private party for two as the pair danced around the room, even adding some lighting effects from a faulty chandelier.
+It then becomes a private party for two as the pair dance around the room, even adding some lighting effects from a faulty chandelier.

-Troye later revealed all the musical inspirations for the video, tweeting, “The DTT vid was inspired literally by High School Musical and Grease and “Pass This On” by the Knife and a gif of Cher spinning around that i cant find rn.”
+“The DTT vid was inspired literally by High School Musical and Grease and ‘Pass This On’ by the Knife and a gif of Cher spinning around that i cant find rn.”

 The DTT vid was inspired literally by High School Musical and Grease and Pass This On by the Knife and a gif of Cher spinning around that i cant find rn